rockyZigmo/BowlingScoreCalculator/README.md

       CustomTextField:
         initialize()
         onTextEntered()
+  - Maybe Regex can simplify some of the String/Char logic..?
+Testing required to confirm.
   - Implement CustomPanel class to behave as a BowlingFrame to offload some of the current responsibilities of CustomTextField.
 CustomTextField is meant to act as a round within the BowlingFrame, typically having 2 rounds, except in frame 10 having 3 rounds
   - Restructure GUI to eliminate unnecessary element usage and tighten AWT frame layout.